 Teacher Appreciation Day

-365 Days of Wonder: Mr. Browne's Book of Precepts By R. J. Palacio
+365 Days of Wonder: Mr. Browne's Precepts By R. J. Palacio

 In Wonder, readers were introduced to memorable English teacher Mr. Browne and his love of precepts.
 This companion book features conversations between Mr. Browne and Auggie, Julian, Summer, Jack Will, and others, giving readers a special peek at their lives after Wonder ends.
 Mr. Browne’s essays and correspondence are rounded out by a precept for each day of the year—drawn from popular songs to children’s books to inscriptions on Egyptian tombstones to fortune cookies.
 His selections celebrate the goodness of human beings, the strength of people’s hearts, and the power of people’s wills.